Test environment

 Test cards

-Use this flow to verify your end-to-end checkout session integration:Create a checkout session
+Use this flow to verify your end-to-end checkout session integration:1

 Call

 POST /business/payment/session with your test API key.
-Use a valid amount and currency.Open the checkout URL
+Use a valid amount and currency.2

 Open the

 checkoutUrl from the response in a browser.
-You will see Axra’s hosted payment page.Enter a test card
+You will see Axra’s hosted payment page.3

 Enter one of the test card numbers from the table above.
 Use any future expiry date and any 3-digit CVV.